 One thing you can be certain of though is that your body will change, so it is a good idea to have your wardrobe prepared to ensure you look your best and eliminate stress.
-The good news is that you do not need to spend a fortune on a whole new wardrobe.
+The good news is that you do not need to spend a fortune on a whole new wardrobe for dressing for work when pregnant.
 Just a few well chosen pieces will see you through to the end of your pregnancy.
-Based on my own experience of two pregnancies and working with expectant clients I've devised some simple, practical steps to help you retain your style.
+Based on my own experience of two pregnancies and working with expectant clients I’ve devised some simple, practical steps to help you retain your style.

 Up to 12 weeks

 For the first three months of pregnancy you can more or less wear your regular wardrobe.
 After a few weeks however, you’ll notice that your waistbands feel tighter.
 Two easy ways to gain a few more inches on the waistbands of trousers and skirts are detailed below:-